Alexx1105/MacStatApp/README.md

 - **Functionality**: Accesses the System Management Controller (SMC), reads raw data, and converts it to human-readable Fahrenheit.
 - **Implementation**:
-  - Access the SMC and clone its dictionary.
+  - Access the SMC and clones its dictionary using service matching.
-  - Read data from the SMC.
+  - Reads the raw mutable data from the SMC.
-  - Convert raw mutable data into a form that Swift can interact with using bridging headers.
+  - Usages bridging headers to convert the C code that retrieved the data into "swift friendly" form.
   - Close the SMC.
+  - Swift calls these C functions and preforms the data value conversion to F° to be displayed to the end user
 - **Challenges**:
   - Finding specific SMC keys for the new 3nm M3 Pro chips.
-  - Working with low-level memory without documentation for what I was trying to accomplish .
+  - Working with low-level memory without proper documentation for what I was trying to accomplish .
-  - Lack of an SDK from Apple for temperature tracking.
+  - Lack of an SDK from Apple for temperature tracking, IOKit is the closest I had.

 ---